Gavin Newsom: Executive authority and actions

 Overall, Newsom has vetoed legislation at a rate comparable to that of his predecessors.
-From 2019 to 2021, he vetoed 12.7% of the bills passed by the legislature on average.
+From 2019 to 2021, he vetoed 12.7% of the bills the legislature passed on average.
 The rate declined over the course of the three legislative sessions.
-Newsom's vetoes have included bills to allow ranked-choice voting, require an ethnic studies class as a high school graduation requirement, and reduce penalties for jaywalking.
+Newsom's vetoes have included bills to allow ranked-choice voting, require an ethnic studies class as a high school graduation requirement, regulate AI, and reduce penalties for jaywalking.
 Newsom used a larger than normal number of executive orders during the 2020 legislative session.